suzuki-shunsuke/oss-contribution-guide/README.md

 For example, a report such as `an error occurs` and `the tool doesn't work` is ambiguous.
 If an error occurs, you should paste the command and standard (error) output.
 A screenshot may also be helpful, but a text in the screenshot can't be copied so you should paste the output as text too.

+## Avoid a force push after starting the review

+After maintainers start reviewing or you ask maintainers for their review, you shouldn't do a force push, because a force push makes it difficult for maintainers to review the diff.
+Instead of a force push, you should push new commits, and then maintainers can review the diff.

+## Seperate commits that code was created or updated by command

+If you generate some codes by command, you should separate commits for the change with other changes.
+And you should show the command in the commit message.
+This makes changes easy to understand and review.

 ## Related Articles